 A review of the transaction legal documents was not conducted as the legal documents have remained unchanged since the most recent rating action.

-The sources of data and information used for these ratings include investor reports, loan-by-loan data on the CP and historical performance data provided by the issuer, that allowed DBRS Morningstar to further assess the portfolio.
+The sources of data and information used for these ratings include investor reports, loan-by-loan data on the CP as of 31 December 2022 and static performance data for delinquencies from 2003 to 2022 provided by the issuer.

 DBRS Morningstar considers the data and information available to it for the purposes of providing these ratings to be of satisfactory quality.

-The last rating action on this transaction took place on 10 June 2019, when DBRS Morningstar confirmed its “A” ratings of BCP’s outstanding OH.
+The last rating action on this transaction took place on 5 April 5 2022, when DBRS Morningstar confirmed its “A” ratings on Series 7.

 Initial Rating Date: 28 February 2012